Shaun-Regenbaum/OneUSGAutomaticClock/README.md

 Finally, go to the *clock_manager.py* file and edit the User Variables to clock how many hours you want.
 ![A screenshot of the User Variables Code](https://github.com/Shaun-Regenbaum/OneUSGAutomaticClock/blob/master/Pictures/User%20Variables.PNG)
+Also, just to be clear: I have ZERO acess to your username or password, everything is done locally on your machine!

 After all that, just run the script, sit back and relax (while doing your work).